-Most of the SSI regulations on radiation protection that are applicable at nuclear facilities-are also valid during decommissioning (see section F.24).
-However, there are at present no regulations regarding discharges during decommissioning.
-The regulations SSI FS 2000:12 concerning protection of human health and the environment from discharges of radioactive substances from certain nuclear facilities are not applicable to the decommissioning of a nuclear facility.
+Most of the SSI regulations on radiation protection that are applicable at nuclear facilities are also valid during decommissioning (see section F.24).
+One exception is the regulations SSI FS 2000:12 concerning protection of human health and the environment from discharges of radioactive substances from certain nuclear facilities.
 SSI intends to promulgate regulations regarding discharges during decommissioning.
 It may be expected that any potential dose constraints (in these regulations) will not exceed those given in SSI FS 2000:12.